maxchampoux/iBanFirst-API-Company-Creation/GetStarted.md

  [`POST /companies/-{id}/certificateIncorporation`](/services/companies.md#post_companiesCertificateIncorporation)

-Until your project is not complete, the following service will return errors mentionning the missings information.
-When your project is complete, you must upload the official certificate of incorporation.
+You have you certificate of Incorporation, that's great!
+It means that you company now exist and that you can enjoy you account after a quick verification from our side.

-#### 6. Ask for the release of the deposit ####
+#### 6. Release the deposit and enjoy your iBanFirst account  ####

 [`POST /companies/-{id}/releaseDeposit`](/services/companies.md#post_companiesReleaseDeposit)

-Until your project is not complete, the following service will return errors mentionning the missings information.
-When your project is complete, you must upload the official certificate of incorporation.
+You are there, use this call to have access to your account en enjoy your iBanFirst account!

 #### XX.
 Know where you are in your company creation project ####